shanedrabing/rna-seeker/README.md

         plt_fname="k3_rpkm.jpg")
 ```

-Notice that besides providing necessary filenames, we use an anonymous function
+Notice that, besides providing necessary filenames, we use an anonymous
-as a value for the `include` parameter of the `retrieve` function.
-Imagine that
+function as a value for the `include` parameter of the `retrieve` function.
-`x` is a dictionary representing any given row of the
+Imagine that `x` is a dictionary representing any given row of the
 [data/mus_musculus_exp.txt](data/mus_musculus_exp.txt) file.
 In this example,
 we make sure that any given row's symbol (name) starts with `"Zfp"`, for
 "Zinc-finger protein."
 So, our function will now only go fetch the information